Derek Carr’s Chicago Bears Post Was ‘Just Having Fun’ According To His Brother

 Las Vegas Raiders quarterback Derek Carr caused shockwaves earlier this week when he put a post on Instagram that some took to mean he wanted to be traded to the Chicago Bears.
-Now the quarterback’s brother wants everyone to take a deep breath and understand the social media post was likely little more than a bit of fun being had.
+Now the quarterback’s brother wants everyone to take a deep breath and understand the social media post was likely little more than Carr having a bit of fun.

-David Carr appeared on the NFL network on Friday and according to Larry Brown Sports, tried to quash rumors Derek wants to be on a new team in 2020.
-The elder Carr pointed out his younger nephew’s favorite movie as a kind of inspiration for the posting.
+David Carr appeared on the NFL network on Friday and, according to Larry Brown Sports, tried to quash rumors Derek wants to be on a new team in 2020.
+The elder Carr pointed out his young nephew’s favorite movie as a kind of inspiration for the posting.

 “His son’s favorite movie is Trolls.
 He’s just having fun.
 It’s the offseason.”